Speech-Language Pathologists

 Gestalt Language Processing/Natural Language Acquisition

-PROMPT LEVEL 1: TRAINED.
+PROMPT TRAINED.
 PROMPT is an acronym for Prompts for Restructuring Oral Muscular Phonetic Targets.
 The technique is a tactile-kinesthetic approach that uses touch cues to a patient’s articulators (jaw, tongue, lips) to manually guide them through a targeted word, phrase or sentence.
 The technique develops motor control and the development of proper oral muscular movements, while eliminating unnecessary muscle movements, such as jaw sliding and inadequate lip rounding.
 A therapist that has completed the Introduction to PROMPT Technique Workshop has learned the basics of the PROMPT technique.
 These clinicians have been trained how to make the “touch cues” to the articulators to help patient’s produce a phoneme.
 They can also properly evaluate a patient (from a motor perspective) to identify if PROMPT therapy will be beneficial.
 Some clinicians at this stage are quite good at the technique and all will improve with practice.
-The training is very intense and requires a series of workshops, plus a lengthy certification process for a therapist to be a Certified PROMPT therapist.
+The training is very intense and requires a series of workshops, plus a lengthy certification process for a therapist to be a PROMPT therapist.

 Celia Hartnett, M.Ed., CCC-SLP